Out-of-the-box: Black-box Causal Attacks on Object Detectors: Preliminary Analysis: Baseline Attacks on

-In this section, we examine how the \mspss produced by \rex interact with the \od's bounding boxes.
-For FIN, there is a monotonic upwards trend ($ \rho \approx0.3$) across both YOLO and RT-DETR, showing that higher confidence detections are accompanied by \mspss with larger fractions inside the bounding box.
+To build intuition and to serve as an ablation study of our techniques, we examine how the \mspss produced by \rex interact with the \od's bounding boxes on the COCO dataset~\cite{lin2014microsoft}.
+For FIN, there is a monotone upwards trend, when computing the spearman rank correlation $\rho$, $ \rho \approx0.3$ across both YOLO~\cite{yolo} and RT-DETR~\cite{lv2023detrs}, showing that higher confidence detections are accompanied by \mspss with larger fractions inside the bounding box.
 However, while one might expect the \mspss, especially for high confidence detections, to fall entirely within the bbox, $62.45\%$ of them ($5437$ images) are not fully contained, indicating that parts of the cause of the detection frequently extend beyond the object boundary annotated by the detector.

-In contrast, the \text{DC} shows a weak negative association ($\rho \approx -0.12$) with detection confidence in FasterRCNN ($\rho \approx -0.18$), \yolo (\Cref{fig:DCvsConf}) and RT-DETR, indicating that overlap does not improve with confidence.
-This suggests that, even for confident detections, causal regions remain outside of the bbox and that detectors rely partly on contextual cues outside of the box.
+In contrast, the \text{DC} shows a weak negative association, $\rho \approx -0.12$, with detection confidence in FasterRCNN and $\rho \approx -0.18$ for both \yolo (\Cref{fig:DCvsConf}) and RT-DETR, showing that overlap does not improve with confidence and that even for confident detections, some causal regions remain outside of the bbox.